Multi-Brand Customization Example

 Locate Customized Files

-Clone the GitHub repository at the top of this page, then inspect the brand's customized files in the recipes/multi-brand folder, to understand the folder layout.
+Clone the GitHub repository at the top of this page, then inspect the customized files in the recipes/multi-brand folder, to understand a typical folder layout that you could use to store branding customizations in source control.
+Note the use of template areas, where sb-group represents a fictional banking theme and sb-insurance represents a fictional insurance theme.

 text